katacoda-scenarios/kubernetes-bootcamp-scenarios/7/step3.md

 We now have a connection between our host (the online terminal) and the Kubernetes cluster.
 The  proxy enables direct access to the API from these terminals.

-You can see all those APIs hosted through the proxy endpoint, now available at http://localhost:8001.
+You can see all those APIs hosted through the proxy endpoint.
 For example, we can query the version directly through the API using the `curl` command:

 `curl http://localhost:8001/version`{{execute T1}}